-Aurora Pump, Aplex Series has developed a unique setting/puller system permitting quick, easy and safe methods of installing and removing tapered seat valves.
+Myers Aplex Series has developed a unique setting/ puller system permitting quick, easy and safe methods of installing and removing tapered seat valves.

-The system allows servicing without distortion of the seat, with minimum effort and NO damage to fluid end tapers or seat.
+The system allows servicing without distortion of the seat, with minimum effort and no damage to fluid end tapers or seat.

-Tapered seats notoriously drive solidly down into mating deck tapers, so firmly that extraction heretofore has always posed severe problems.
+Tapered seats notoriously drive solidly down into mating deck tapers, so firmly that extraction has always posed severe problems.
 Old style valves may be pulled only with the greatest effort, using "J" puller heads (prone to failure), CO_2 - dry ice, and other improvisations.

-DISC VALVE CONSTRUCTION
+DISC VALVE AND ABRASION RESISTANT VALVE CONSTRUCTION